AvinandanBose/JavaCollection_List_Vector/README.md

     world at index : 1 .

     And it will add the element and size of the ArrayList will get, index.
-And the element at index 1 will become 2.
+And the previous element existed at index 1 will become 2.